romosken/romosken/README.md

 Hello there!

-My name is Rodrigo, and I'm currently focused in learning Python and Javascript!
+My name is Rodrigo, and I'm currently focused in learning SpringBoot and Python!

 I'm more of a Backend guy, I love to break my head trying to solve challenges! 🤔🤔